TL;DR

 Display Ads

-Display ads are your bread-and-butter ads.
-Almost all platforms (websites, apps, social media, etc.) will allow you to display ads.
+Display ads are a form of online advertising that uses visual media, like images or graphics, to convey a marketing message on websites, apps, and social media platforms.
+Almost all platforms will allow you to run display ads.
 They're simple enough to use and set up and compelling enough that you can't ignore them.
 Image ads are a great starting point for any new marketer; you can't go wrong with them.

 Display ads are the best choice if you don't need much text, and you can communicate all your information in one single image.

 When it comes to display ads, generally, you'll have minimal space for text.
 Make sure you're using whatever text you have carefully, and don't forget to include the right keywords and powerful words to make the most out of your text.
 You can include some text in the image, but there isn't much room for textual information in display ads.
-Also, ensure it clicks through to the site or content you want to direct your customers.
+Also, ensure the ad clicks through to the site or content you want to direct your customers to.

-Given the rise in video content across all online platforms (and especially on social media), it's no surprise that video ads have been growing alongside them.
+Video ads are a type of online advertising that uses moving video content to promote a product or service, often appearing before, during, or after other video content on platforms like YouTube and social media.
+Given the rise in video content across all online platforms, it's no surprise that video ads have been growing alongside them.
 Whenever an individual looks to play a video on most online platforms, a video ad can be attached.
-Of course, that usually means you can only run video ads on platforms that feature video content but not exclusively.
+Of course, that usually means you can only run video ads on platforms that feature video content, but not exclusively.
 Some display ads can offer expandable ad units that can also play video.
 Think of these as a traditional TV commercial break while watching a video or scrolling through a website.

 Remember that videos don't need to be filmed footage (just like display ads don't need to be photographed); they can also be animated.
 Even though it's all video, there's a lot of variety in what you can put inside your ad unit.
 Ensure you're using both the visual AND the audio aspects of video ads.
 You won't find the option to have audio in many other ad formats, so if you have a message that needs to be heard, this is the format for you.